nocomplexity/ArchitecturePlaybook/application-architecture.md

     modelling tool, but aims to support MDA (Model Driven Architecture) completely.
 -   [Archi](http://www.archimatetool.com/).
 Since Archi(tm) is a real
-    TOGAF based architecture/desing tool, Archi is a good solution for creation of an application architecture.
+    TOGAF based architecture and desing tool, Archi is a good solution for creation of an enterprise architecture.
+With Archi you can use the Archimate(tm) modeling language.
+Since Archimate is a language for Enterprise Architecture modeling, it is not suited and designed for creating more detailed overviews and designs.
 -   [Open ModelSphere](http://www.modelsphere.com/org/).
 Open
     ModelSphere is a powerful data, process and UML modeling tool.
 -   [Modelio](http://www.modelio.org).
 Modelio is a modelling